 The Delinquency Gene

 After decades of research to prove (or rather, disprove) these unconventional theories, there was finally a breakthrough in the field.
-A 1993 study conducted by Dutch geneticist HG Brunner showed an association between genetics and crime5.
+A 1993 study conducted by Dutch geneticist HG Brunner showed a genomic association between genetics and crime5.

 A woman in the Netherlands sought help for the supposedly violent line of men in her family, all of whom had been convicted of a range of criminal offenses.
-The researchers sequenced their DNA and found that they all lacked the same gene – which they dubbed ‘the delinquency gene’.
+The researchers sequenced their DNA and found that they all lacked the same gene—dubbed ‘the delinquency gene’.
 The gene in question is responsible for producing the monoamine oxidase A (MAO-A) enzyme.

 The MAO-A enzyme breaks down signaling chemicals, which means individuals who don’t have it have constant triggering of nerve cells in the brain.
 Both genetic and epigenetic changes to MAO-A can lead to psychiatric disorders.
 Mutations of the MAO-A gene lead to what is now known as Brunner syndrome, a disorder characterized by aggressive, impulsive and often violent behavior in individuals.

 Other Factors Involved in Criminality